A diameter bound for compact surfaces and the Plateau-Douglas problem: Nonexistence theorem in the Plateau-Douglas problem

 In this section we discuss the Plateau-Douglas problem, also known as the Douglas problem or simply the (general) Plateau problem, focusing on the simplest case of codimension one.
 The Plateau-Douglas problem asks whether a connected minimal surface $M\hookrightarrow\mathbf{R}^3$ spans a given boundary contour $\Gamma\subset\mathbf{R}^3$ that consists of mutually disjoint smooth Jordan curves.

 In this problem the existence of a connected solution sensitively depends on the geometry of $\Gamma$, in contrast to the case that $\Gamma$ is connected (the classical Plateau problem).
 A simple phenomenological example is a catenoid-shaped soap film spanning two parallel circular wires; such a connected film exists if the wires are close to each other, but the film will pinch off if the wires are pulled apart.
 Up to rescaling, it is equivalent to shrink the circles while keeping the distance, as in Figure \ref{fig:doubly_connected}.
-(We remark that Figure \ref{fig:doubly_connected} describes only stable catenoids; however, at any rate, below a critical radius the boundary admits no catenoid regardless of the stability.)
+(We remark that Figure \ref{fig:doubly_connected} describes only stable catenoids; however, regardless of the stability, the boundary admits no catenoid below a critical radius.)

 Up to now some sufficient conditions on $\Gamma$ for existence of connected minimal surfaces are known, including the celebrated Douglas condition (see e.g.\ \cite[Section 8]{Dierkes2010}), but they do not completely characterize the existence.
-By this reason there are also many studies to explore nontrivial necessary conditions.
+For this reason there are also many studies to explore nontrivial necessary conditions.

 \if0 After Douglas and Rad\'{o} independently resolves the classical Plateau problem, where $\Gamma$ is a single Jordan curve, Douglas discovers a nontrivial sufficient condition for existence for $\Gamma$ consisting of two disjoint Jordan curves $\Gamma_1$ and $\Gamma_2$.
 Namely, there is a connected minimal surface spanning $\Gamma$ if the least area disks $D_1$ and $D_2$ spanning $\Gamma_1$ and $\Gamma_2$, respectively, satisfy the so-called Douglas condition: